Skip to main content

 How to Clean Your Refrigerator Step by Step Guide to Keeping Food Fresher for Longer

 Think back for a second–have you cleaned your fridge recently?
 If your answer’s no, you aren’t alone.
-With the hustle and bustle of everyday life, deep refrigerator cleaning often falls to the back burner.
+With the hustle and bustle of everyday life, deep cleaning your fridge often falls to the back burner.
 It’s a significant chore—and can be a struggle to get started.
 However, cleaning one of your home's most essential appliances is a must-do, as it can help eliminate bacteria, mysterious odors, and forgotten food.
-To make the process as easy as possible, here’s a detailed step-by-step guide on how to clean your refrigerator and give it the upkeep it deserves.
+To make the process as easy as possible, here’s a detailed guide on how to clean the refrigerator step by step and give it the upkeep it deserves.

 Refrigerator Cleaning Log: Things You'll Need